ironmaster16/ironmaster16.github.io/index.md

 ## About

 This directory is maintained by locals and focuses on the most useful resources for visitors.
-No affiliate links, just honest recommendations.

-Last updated: {{ "now" | date: "%Y-%m-%d" }}

----

-{% include tourist_news.md %}
+All links are verified before being added and checked monthly for availability.

+Last verified: October 2025